MSc Statistics (General Stream)

 Probability for Statistics (7.5 ECTS)

-A large and diverse set of optional modules allows sufficient flexibility for students to develop their own specialist interests.
-Each student is free to choose any module from the following modules for completing 30-32.5 ECTS.
+You will choose from an unparalleled range of innovative modules offered across all of modern statistics to develop your own specialist interests.
+You are free to choose any module from the following modules for completing 30-32.5 ECTS.
 Students will be restricted to a maximum of two modules each worth 7.5 ECTS.
-These modules run in the Spring term unless otherwise stated.
+A few of the modules will typically run in the Autumn term as stated.

 Elective A options